superatomic/superatomic/README.md

 - Currently, I've been working with Rust.
   Check out my new command line tool [Xshe], written fully in Rust!
-- I’m interested in a whole bunch of stuff.
 - I use Unix-based OSs.
 - I’m currently learning Scala and Rust.
   - Pattern matching is the best thing ever.